bantee-sharma/Primetrade.AI---Assignment/README.md

 More Buy activity in Greed, showing optimism

-📈 Visualizations
+## 📈 Visualizations

-Plot	Insight
+**Plot	Insight**

-📊 Bar Plot – Avg PnL by Sentiment	Traders are more profitable in Extreme Greed 📦 Box Plot – Leverage Distribution	More risk-taking in Greed 📉 Count Plot – Buy/Sell Side by Sentiment	Selling dominates in Fear 📈 Line Plot – Daily Avg PnL	Shows market PnL trends over time 🔥 Heatmap – Correlation (PnL, Fee, Leverage)	Fee negatively correlates with PnL (expected) 🪙 Bar Plot – Top 5 Coins by Avg PnL	Highlights best performing coins
+📊 Bar Plot** – Avg PnL by Sentiment	Traders are more profitable in Extreme Greed 📦 Box Plot** – Leverage Distribution	More risk-taking in Greed 📉 Count Plot** – Buy/Sell Side by Sentiment	Selling dominates in Fear 📈 Line Plot** – Daily Avg PnL	Shows market PnL trends over time

 💡 Key Insights
 Traders are more profitable during Extreme Greed, but also take higher risks